 “Yeah, sure.
 I accept,” she said while clutching her stomach.
 “You’re going to render me speechless, huh?
 And how do you plan to do that, buddy?
 You going to kiss me?”

 Mr. Odinson shrugged.
 “Well, yes.”

 Jane stopped laughing, both because his lack of pretense had caught her off guard and because he had- in the space of a second- pulled her out of her seat and pressed a firm hand to the back of her head, dragging her closer to him and then...

 Was this really happening?

 Was he really kissing her right now?

 Was she really letting him kiss her?

 Why wasn’t she fighting him off?
 His grip wasn’t that tight, and she’d taken self-defense classes.
-She could snap his neck if she wanted to (maybe; this guy seemed more and more inhuman by the second).
+She could snap his neck if she wanted to (unless this guy really was as inhuman as he seemed).
 It could only be because of her sudden and acute awareness of how long it had been since she’d last kissed a man, touched a man, been in close quarters with a man without it involving paperwork or getting more coffee, that she let this happen.